tytydraco/yessleep/out/I_just_found_out_my_parents_have_been_secretly_telling_people_to_compliment_me_and_it_kinda_hurts.md

 “I always wanted to go there,” she said lazily, eyelids drooping shut.
 Bella placed her head on Katie’s lap.

-To the East, that first slivof sunlight peaked out over the horizon.
-Now the tide had finally reached its lowest point.ief, and then set a course for our new home.s
+And then, little by little, the constant, black terror plaguing me [since the announcement evaporated.](https://www.reddit.com/r/thoughtindustry/comments/te0fum/welcome_i_hope_you_enjoy_your_stay/) I breathed a long, deep, sigh of relief, and then set a course for our new home.